WakiMak/trentent.github.io-forked/_posts/2013-05-27-os-10061no-connection-could-be-made-because-the-target-machine-actively-refused-it-unable-to-connect-to-the-cgp-tunnel-destination-127-0-0-11494.md

       </p>

       <p>
-        We have now found why we are getting this error, and why we are getting it intermittently. Â The issue is we are using PVS with multi-homed NIC&#8217;s. Â One NIC (LanAdapter 1) is the &#8220;Provisioning&#8221; network, and the second NIC (LanAdapter 2) is the &#8220;Production&#8221; network. Â The Provisioning network is on a completely seperate vLan and sees no traffic outside of it&#8217;s little network. Â The ICA Listener was attaching itself to the Provisioning network instead of the production network, so when we tried to connect to the server it would fail with the CGP tunnel error because the outside network cannot talk to the Provisioning network. Â To attempt to resolve this issue one of our techs (Saman) created a group policy preference registry key that set the following value (HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\Terminal Server\WinStations\ICA-TCP &#8211; LanAdapter):
+        We have now found why we are getting this error, and why we are getting it intermittently. Â The issue is we are using PVS with multi-homed NIC's. Â One NIC (LanAdapter 1) is the "Provisioning" network, and the second NIC (LanAdapter 2) is the "Production" network. Â The Provisioning network is on a completely seperate vLan and sees no traffic outside of it's little network. Â The ICA Listener was attaching itself to the Provisioning network instead of the production network, so when we tried to connect to the server it would fail with the CGP tunnel error because the outside network cannot talk to the Provisioning network. Â To attempt to resolve this issue one of our techs (Saman) created a group policy preference registry key that set the following value (HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\Terminal Server\WinStations\ICA-TCP - LanAdapter):
       </p>

       <div style="clear: both; text-align: center;">